trishume/trishume.github.com/_posts/2023-01-02-one-machine-twitter.md

 ![Pipeline diagram]({{PAGE_ASSETS}}/pipeline.png)

-*Thanks to the 5 ex-Twitter engineers, some of whom worked on performance, who reviewed this post before publication but after I made my predictions, and brought up interesting considerations and led me to correct and clarify a bunch of things!*
+*Thanks to the 5 ex-Twitter engineers, some of whom worked on performance, who reviewed this post before publication but after I made my predictions, and brought up interesting considerations and led me to correct and clarify a bunch of things!
+Also to my coworker [Nelson Elhage](https://nelhage.com/) who offered good comments on a draft around reasons you wouldn't do this in practice.*